-Victoria is home to more than 800 species of birds.
+Victoria is home to around 450 species of birds.
 Rare and endangered birds exist at some locations.
-Bird watching is a relaxing way to enjoy the outdoors among birds’ habitat.
+Birdwatching is a relaxing way to enjoy the outdoors among birds’ habitat.
 Birds are one of the few wild creatures at our back doors in the city and regional towns and villages.
 Visitors should avoid feeding them, because this may threaten their digestion and alertness to predators.
 Listen to their melodies, marvel at their colours and be rewarded for patient, quiet observation.

 Chiltern-Mt Pilot National Park is one of the best places to see the rare Regent Honeyeater and a wide range of native parrots.

 Hattah-Kulkyne National Park has hundreds of wetland birds such as pelicans, ducks and spoonbills as well as the special birds of the dry mallee, the Malleefowl and Emu Wrens.
 It’s also the stronghold for the endangered Regent Parrot.